Contract Procedures and Authorized Signatures

-The Community College of Philadelphia (the “College”) enters into a wide variety of contracts including but not limited to contracts for the purchase of goods and services, construction contracts, software license agreements, rental agreements, lease agreements, clinical and other student placement agreements, transfer and articulation agreements, event contracts, contracts to provide educational training, programs, and services to third parties, grant agreements, scholarships agreements, and numerous other forms of agreements.
+Community College of Philadelphia (the “College”) enters into a wide variety of contracts including but not limited to contracts for the purchase of goods and services, construction contracts, software license agreements, rental agreements, lease agreements, clinical and other student placement agreements, transfer and articulation agreements, event contracts, contracts to provide educational training, programs, and services to third parties, grant agreements, scholarship agreements, and numerous other forms of agreements.

-For purposes of this policy, a Contract is any document that contains an agreement between the College and an outside party which imposes any kind of obligation on the College, entitles the College to a benefit, or otherwise affects the College’s rights, whether or not there is an exchange of funds between the College and the outside party.
+For purposes of this policy, a contract is any document that contains an agreement between the College and an outside party which imposes any kind of obligation on the College, entitles the College to a benefit, or otherwise affects the College’s rights, whether or not there is an exchange of funds between the College and the outside party.
 A contract which meets this definition is subject to this policy regardless of how it is titled (e.g., a contract may also be called an agreement, memorandum of understanding, memorandum of agreement, letter of intent, letter of agreement, license, lease, etc.) This policy also applies to any amendment, addendum, modification, correction, renewal, or extension of a contract.

 - Contracts related to the purchase of goods and services and construction contracts must comply with the College’s Open Market Purchasing Policy Memorandum #201, the College’s other Financial Policies, and must be coordinated with the College’s Purchasing Department;